 When you're too old for your igo pass

-You can only use the igo card up to the 31st August after your 16th birthday.
+You can only use the igo card up to the 31 August after your 16th birthday, before it expires, you can apply for an Our Pass.

-Our Pass is a new scheme for young people aged 16-18, which entitles holders to free travel on local bus services across Greater Manchester and they can also buy off-peak 1-day and weekend travelcards for the tram (Metrolink) at half adult prices.
+Our Pass offers eligible 16–18-year-olds free bus travel on most local bus services across Greater Manchester, they can also buy off-peak 1-day and weekend travelcards for the tram (Metrolink) at half adult prices via gemethere.com OR beenetwork.com/bee-card.
 If you live in Greater Manchester, you can find out if you’re eligible and apply for Our Pass at the ourpass.co.uk website.

 See other low-cost travel options for young people